 Nearly 200,000 members in more than 5,000 local communities across 100 countries prove this concept every day.

 The Saint Paul Junior Chamber formed on September 11, 1929.
-Our first chapter President, Leslie President, served as Jaycee National President in 1933.
+Our first chapter President, Leslie Farrington, served as Jaycee National President in 1933.

 A number of popular Saint Paul traditions have their roots in Jaycee leadership, such as the annual School Patrol Parade and Picnic and the Saint Paul Winter Carnival.
 Saint Paul Jaycees have also helped deliver aid where needed, such as a polio vaccine drive in the 1950s, and more recently with the Children’s Holiday Shopping event, helping families in need connect with resources to make their holidays brighter.